-Here are the Two Topics We Cover in This Episode:
+Here are the 2 Topics We Cover in This Episode:

 When a B2B company is pre-seed or before Series A funding, customers might have leeway for lax cybersecurity controls.
 However, after an A round, policies, certifications (SOC2 or ISO27001), procedures will be required to ensure customer data is staying safe.
 A B2C technology company might not be asked by the public for certifications, but auditors and regulators may.
 Basic policies include: